wehttamclan/black_thursday/README.md

 ### `SalesEngine`

 The `SalesEngine` is instantiated with the CSV files.
-The below repositories and `SalesAnalyst` are instantiated with the SalesEngine with the following methods:
+The below repositories and `SalesAnalyst` are instantiated with the SalesEngine with the following repositories:

 * [`merchants`](#merchantrepository)
 * [`items`](#itemrepository)